Metrics methodology

 Understanding Data Updates in Elements Pulse

-Survey results are retrieved and displayed in real time.
-Due to the hourly update schedule of other metrics in Elements Pulse, there may be instances where survey results appear more current than the associated insights on your dashboards.
+Survey results are retrieved and displayed in real time in the ‘Survey’ section.
+Due to the daily update schedule of other metrics in Elements Pulse, there may be times where survey results appear in the section, but not yet in the “Net Promoter Score” in the ‘Insights’ section.

 Example:

-In this scenario, a customer survey response submitted at 10:45 AM will be immediately visible in the survey results.
-However, the overall metrics and insights on the dashboard will not reflect this new data until the next hourly update, maybe 1 hour later.
+In this scenario, a customer survey response submitted today at 10:45 AM will be immediately visible in the survey results.
+However, the overall metrics and insights on the dashboard will not reflect this new data until the next daily update, probably around 24 hours later (more or less).
 This delay window can create a temporary discrepancy between the survey results and the broader insights presented.